ChefMooon/chefmooon.github.io/minecraft-mod/ubesdelight/wiki/1.21.1/block-details.md

 - Shift-Right Click on a block to place.

 **Picking Up**
 - Right-Click the placed Glass Cup with an empty hand to pick up.
+- Servings also drop when the block is broken.

 **Rotating**
 - Right-Click the placed Glass Cup with any tool to rotate.